 For those that want the very best available, this computerized sewing machine model doesn’t disappoint.

 960 stitches build in, 13 button hole styles, various fonts and lots of auto stitch settings.

-The interface is handled by a full-color touchscreen which makes it incredibly simple and easy to choose the various different fonts and patterns you want and to change settings and generally navigate your way around the options and UI.
+The interface on the Singer 9985 handled by a full-color touchscreen which makes it incredibly simple and easy to choose the various different fonts and patterns you want and to change settings and generally navigate your way around the options and UI.